tsanket8329/DSA-Practise/README.md

 You are given a number n.
 Your task is to find how many times the letter 'a' appears in the first n characters of the infinitely repeated string.

+📥 Input A string s A long integer n 📤 Output Return a long integer representing the count of 'a' in the first n characters 🔍 Example 1

+Input:

+s = "aba" n = 10

+Explanation: Infinite string → abaabaabaa...
+First 10 characters → abaabaabaa Number of 'a' → 7

+Output:

+7 🔍 Example 2